droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p><strong><em>Mask of the Wild.</em></strong> Rahadin can attempt to hide even when he is only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Rahadin makes three attacks with his scimitars <strong><em>Thorn</em></strong> and/or <strong><em>Chain</em></strong>.
 He can replace one attack with his <strong><em>haunt</em></strong> feature.
-<p><strong><em>Thorn.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, reach 5 ft., one target. <em>Hit:</em> 9 (1d6 + 6) slashing damage, and Rahadin can force the target to make a DC 19 Constitution saving throw or bleed for the next 1 minute.
-(A bleeding target must succeed on a DC 19 Constitution saving throw at the start of each of its turns or take an additional 1d6 slashing damage.
+<p><strong><em>Thorn.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, reach 5 ft., one target. <em>Hit:</em> 9 (1d6 + 6) slashing damage, and Rahadin can force the target to make a DC 19 Fortitude saving throw or bleed for the next 1 minute.
+(A bleeding target must succeed on a DC 19 Fortitude saving throw at the start of each of its turns or take an additional 1d6 slashing damage.
 On a success or upon receiving magical healing, the target is no longer bleeding.)
-<p><strong><em>Chain.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, reach 5 ft., one target. <em>Hit:</em> 9 (1d6 + 6) slashing damage, and Rahadin can force the target to make a DC 19 Constitution saving throw or have its speed reduced to 0 until the end of its next turn.
+<p><strong><em>Chain.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, reach 5 ft., one target. <em>Hit:</em> 9 (1d6 + 6) slashing damage, and Rahadin can force the target to make a DC 19 Fortitude saving throw or have its speed reduced to 0 until the end of its next turn.
 If the target fails by 5 or more, it also falls prone.
-<p><strong><em>Haunt.</em></strong> Rahadin forces a creature he can see within 30 feet to succeed on a DC 17 Wisdom saving throw or take 7 (2d6) psychic damage and be frightened and deafened by shrieking souls until the start of his next turn.</p>
+<p><strong><em>Haunt.</em></strong> Rahadin forces a creature he can see within 30 feet to succeed on a DC 17 Will saving throw or take 7 (2d6) psychic damage and be frightened and deafened by shrieking souls until the start of his next turn.</p>
 <h3>Bonus Actions</h3>
-<p><strong><em>Deathly Choir.</em></strong> Each creature within 10 feet of Rahadin that isn't protected by a <em>mind blank</em> spell must succeed on a DC 17 Wisdom saving throw, taking 9 (2d8) psychic damage on a failed save or half as much damage on a successful one.
+<p><strong><em>Deathly Choir.</em></strong> Each creature within 10 feet of Rahadin that isn't protected by a <em>mind blank</em> spell must succeed on a DC 17 Will saving throw, taking 9 (2d8) psychic damage on a failed save or half as much damage on a successful one.
 If a creature fails the saving throw by 5 or more, it is also frightened until the start of Rahadin's next turn.</p>
 <p><strong><em>Swift Step.</em></strong> Rahadin takes the Dash or Disengage action.
 <h3>Reactions</h3>
 <p>Rahadin can take up to three reactions per round, though no more than one per turn.
 If an effect or condition would prevent him from taking reactions, he loses one reaction instead.</p>